psychemedia/eurydice-resources/resources/__eurydice_bodies_funerals_and_memorials.md

 [Sheffield Daily Telegraph](https://www.britishnewspaperarchive.co.uk/viewer/bl/0000250/18780515/037/0003), 1878-05-15, p.
 3

 Yesterday three more bodies belonging to the Eurydice were picked up off the Isle of Wight, and taken two to Haslar and one to Portsmouth.
 They were disfigured beyond all recognition so far as their features were concerned.
 The hands were eaten off, and the skull picked perfectly clean of all flesh by the fishes.
 The two taken to Haslar Hospital were identified by their clothing as the bodies of Edward Lockett and Wm.
 Sandy, ordinary 2nd class seamen.
 The third body has not yet been identified, but from the appearance of the clothing it is that of an officer's servant or steward.
-The jury were hastily called together last night to view the two bodies at the Haslar Hospital, and the inquiry was adjourned to the date originally fixed when tbe jury first met.
+The jury were hastily called together last night to view the two bodies at the Haslar Hospital, and the inquiry was adjourned to the date originally fixed when the jury first met.
 Falconer, the Marine who was picked and taken to Ventnor, was buried yesterday.
 His remains were followed to the grave by all the Coastguard on the station, the local Volunteers, and numbers of the inhabitants.
 The weather has been much too boisterous for anything like successful operations in connection with raising the wreck.

 ```